Auragami/WavFix/README.md

 ## Compiling WavFix

 *The rest of this README covers the necessary steps to build WavFix from source code.*
+To download the compiled app, check out the Releases tab on the right of the repository.
 For more information about WavFix, please see the [WavFix User Guide](docs/WavFix_User_Guide.pdf).

 ### Prerequisites